Many in the market for a good-quality 140 amp MIG welder for home or small-business use will face a Hobart 140 vs Lincoln 140 decision.

 With fixed, or “stepped” settings, voltage can’t be used to fine-tune the welding arc, so you must rely on WFS adjustments.

-With an extra position, the Hobart gets you closer to an ideal heat setting so you’ll have less need to fine-tune wire speed.
+With an extra position, the Hobart welder gets you closer to an ideal heat setting so there’s less need to fine-tune wire speed.

 Wire Feed Speed